On the topology of the limit sets of non-autonomous iterated function systems: Non-autonomous fractal squares and their generalizations

-almost surely. \item If $n_{1} \leq r < n_{2}$ (resp. $n_{2} \leq r < n_{1}$), then almost surely, every connected component of $J$ is horizontal (resp. vertical) line segment.
-One of them is a line of length $1$ and others may possibly degenerate to a single point. \item If $r \geq \max\{n_{1}, n_{2}\}$, then $J$ is totally disconnected almost surely. \end{enumerate} \end{theorem}
+almost surely. \item If $n_{1} \leq r < n_{2}$ (resp. $n_{2} \leq r < n_{1}$), then almost surely, every connected component of $J$ is a horizontal (resp. vertical) line segment.
+One of them is a line segment of length $1$, and the others may possibly degenerate to single points. \item If $r \geq \max\{n_{1}, n_{2}\}$, then $J$ is totally disconnected almost surely. \end{enumerate} \end{theorem}